openlilylib/stylesheets/usage-examples/span.md

 # Custom Styling Functions

-\cmd{span} applies styling functions, and we have seen that two such functions are predefined by the module.
+\cmd{tagSpan} applies styling functions, and we have seen that two such functions are predefined by the module.
 Of course the true power of spans is only used when custom styling functions actually apply some real styling.
 By its nature it is not trivial to create robust styling functions, but the package provides some